polkadot-developers/substrate-docs/content/md/en/docs/maintain/monitor.md

 polkadot_database_cache_bytes 0
 ```

-However, you can also include tags within the key.
+However, keys can also include descriptive tags.
 For example:

 ```text